ld258166011/QRIS/README.md

 ## Examples

 Some traffic samples can be found in `samples` directory.
-More samples can be downloaded from the [ISTD](#related-repositories) traffic dataset.
+More samples are available from the [ISTD](#related-repositories) traffic dataset.

 ```
 > qris "apple bee restaurant.pcap" --website bing